Ziggs Build Guide by Marsdreamer

 A very strong item for any champion, it provides health, mana, and some nice magic resist with a very good passive.
 I tend to not build Banshee's veil because other than defense it offers little to no other value and building two catalysts on most champions is a waste of time.
 Generally I find

-Abyssal Scepter to be sufficient magic resistance however if you are phasing a strong poke comp where you're taking significant amounts of damage from a single spell or the enemy team has strong initiating abilities you may want to pick this up after your
+Abyssal Mask to be sufficient magic resistance however if you are phasing a strong poke comp where you're taking significant amounts of damage from a single spell or the enemy team has strong initiating abilities you may want to pick this up after your

 Rod of Ages.